styleguidist/react-styleguidist/docs/GettingStarted.md

 #### Basic loaders for non-Webpack projects

-If your project don’t use Webpack you still need loaders for your files.
+If your project don’t use webpack you still need loaders for your files.
 You can use [loaders](https://github.com/styleguidist/loaders) module.
 It contains loaders for .js/.jsx (Babel), .css, .json and universal loader for all other files.

 ```bash
 npm install --save-dev loaders